Samuel36Sousa/COMP2430/README.md

 	 Playing this minigame increases the overall gliding speed and agility of the "Buddy" and is also highly encouraged.

 #### -----------------------------
-4. Manifest -- List of all Neccessary Files for Operation
+4. Manifest -- List of all Necessary Files for Operation
 #### -----------------------------

 LIST OF DIRECTORIES: